skolson/KmpSqlencrypt/ReadMe.md

 - iosX64 Simulator

 ## Releases
+Tag 0.4.5 is for SqlCipher 4.5.2, which uses Sqlite 3.36.0.
+SqlCipher is built from source for each platform using the gradle plugin [GradleSqlCipher plugin](https://github.com/skolson/sqlcipher-openssl-build).
+The SqlCipher build in this version is built with OpenSSL 3.0.5.
+See the gradle.build.kts files for details.
 Tag 0.4.4 is for SqlCipher 4.5.0, which uses Sqlite 3.36.0.
 SqlCipher is built from source for each platform using the gradle plugin [GradleSqlCipher plugin](https://github.com/skolson/sqlcipher-openssl-build).
 The SqlCipher build in this version is built with OpenSSL 3.0.0.
 See the gradle.build.kts files for details.

 # Dependencies